samiamlabs/dyno_docs/source/simulation/maps.rst

 .. _web_interface: http:/io.dynorobotics.se

-Open a terinal and run `roslaunch dyno_gazebo concert_client.launch`
+Open a terinal and run `roslaunch dyno_gazebo bringup.launch`

 Open `web_interface`_ in a browser.
 Make sure that hostname set to your computer.